silviamargarit/nsaa/README.md

   }
   ))
 ```
-In order to use it, we add the following code
+In order to use it, we add the following endpoints:

 ```javascript
 app.get('/auth/github',